 In the 1930s, American breeders in search of a more diminutive ratter crossed the original breed with the Manchester Terrier, Italian Greyhound, Miniature Pinscher, and the Chihuahua.

 Although recognized in 1936 as the Staffordshire Terrier, the American Staffordshire Terrier was bestowed its current name in 1969 through a revision to the breed standard.
-Originally nicknamed the “pitdog” and the “half-and-half,” mid-century breeders in the US selected for a heavier dog.
-Their efforts produced the “Am Staff,” a Yankee original that is distinguished from both its smaller British cousin and the more slightly built American Pit Bull Terrier by its larger size and “proverbial” courageous.
+Originally nicknamed the “pitdog” and the “half-and-half,” mid-century breeders in the US selected a heavier dog.
+Their efforts produced the “Am Staff,” a Yankee original that is distinguished from both its smaller British cousin and the more slightly built American Pit Bull Terrier by its larger size and “proverbial” courage.

 Selective breeding of Smooth Fox Terriers for size helped to create the Toy Fox Terrier.
 In the 1930s, American breeders in search of a more diminutive ratter crossed the original breed with the Manchester Terrier, Italian Greyhound, Miniature Pinscher, and the Chihuahua.
 Acceptable colors for the breed are tri-color in white, black & tan or white, chocolate & tan, white and black or white and chocolate.
 Recognized by the UKC in 1936, this animated and intelligent breed was only granted full AKC recognition in 2003.